By Mia Birdsong •

 So, in honor of all the sex you’ve had in your life, I’m here in your inbox asking you to spend some money you didn’t have to spend on the pill or Monistat or bloody tampons to support the Black women who have been fighting for reproductive justice for a minute.
 There are so many!
 Here are just a few options:

 - National Network of Abortion Funds

 - Sister Reach

 - The Yellowhammer Fund (I haven’t been able to confirm that this one is run by a Black woman, but it’s in Alabama, so have at it.)

 If you have a partner with a uterus who has already donated recently, please triple their donation.
 Also, definitely pass this on to your sperm-producing friends who have penetrative sex with uterus-ed people.

 Like many of you who grew up understanding gender as a binary, I still struggle to say what I really mean when it comes to gender, body parts, and sex.
 I apologize in advance for the ways in which I may have gotten in wrong here.
 Anyone who reads this has open invitation to correcting me so I can do better next time.

-This article was originally published on Medium and written by Mia Birdsong, a pathfinder, community curator, and storyteller who steadily engages the leadership and wisdom of people experiencing injustice to chart new visions of American life.
+Mia Birdsong is a pathfinder, community curator, and storyteller who steadily engages the leadership and wisdom of people experiencing injustice to chart new visions of American life.